‘Both-to-blame’ Collision clause in Marine Insurance

 - Servants of the carrier in the navigation

-Thus, the advantage of both to blame clause comes when both parties have ocean marine insurance policies with both-to-blame clauses.
+Thus, the advantage of both to-blame collision clauses comes when both parties have ocean marine insurance policies with both-to-blame clauses.
 In such a scenario, each party can burden the other with a portion of the losses from the accident.

-During the journey, the ship carrying the construction material of A.J Constructions came close to another ship which was loaded with its own cargo.
+During the journey, the ship carrying the construction material of A.J Constructions came close to another ship, loaded with its own cargo.
 The captain of both the ships left the helm of the ship unattended and the ships crashed into each other.

 Here the total loss was Rs 20 lakhs.
-Both the insurers carefully reviewed the claim form along with the other policy documents and agreed to divide the claim amount equally based on ‘both o blame clause’ in their marine insurance policy.
-The total claim of Rs 20 lakhs was divided between both the insurers as 10 lakhs each.
+Both the insurers carefully reviewed the claim form along with the other policy documents and agreed to divide the claim amount equally based on the ‘both to blame collision clause’ in their marine insurance policy.
+Divided the total claim of Rs 20 lakhs between both the insurers as 10 lakhs each.

 Consider the same ship carrying the cargo of construction material of A.J Constructions to Malaysia.
-But now there was no collision between any ships.
-Upon the delivery of the cargo in Malaysia, it was found to be damaged.
-In such a situation, it will be important to ascertain whether the damage comes under Marine insurance policy or construction all risk policy.
+But now there was no collusion between any ships.
+Upon the delivery of the cargo in Malaysia, found it damaged.
+In such a situation, it will be important to ascertain whether the damage comes under a Marine insurance policy or construction all-risk policy.

-Even after the investigation, the damage is found to be taken place during the transportation by water-ways, the ‘both to blame’ clause will not be applied here as there was no collision between two ships.
+Even after the investigation, found out the damage took place during the transportation by waterways, the ‘both to blame’ clause may not apply here as there was no collision between two ships.